 The only cure for these traction injuries is rest.

-Growing bones are sensitive to stress so repetitive loading should be avoided.
-The epiphysial plate is susceptible to injury and therefore a fracture to the epiphysial plate prior to full growth could be a serious injury as it could disrupt bone growth.
+The epiphysial plate is susceptible to injury.
+A fracture to the epiphysial plate before full growth could be a severe injury as it could disrupt bone growth.
+Growing bones are sensitive to stress, so repetitive loading should be avoided.

 A more common kind of epiphysial plate injury, and the one coaches must take care not to cause, is called epiphysitis.
-This is a repetitive-strain injury that occurs when excess loads are placed on the tendons that attach to the epiphysis, causing an inflammatory response.
-In extreme cases, this type of injury can result in a separation of the epiphysis from the epiphysial plate.
-The most common epiphysitis, called Little Leaguer's Elbow, occurs mostly in the USA among young baseball pitchers.
+This repetitive strain injury occurs when excessive loads are placed on the tendons attached to the epiphysis, causing an inflammatory response.
+In extreme cases, this type of injury can separate the epiphysis from the epiphysial plate.
+The most common epiphysitis, called Little Leaguer's Elbow, occurs mainly among young baseball pitchers in the USA.

 Use of steroids